Last updated on June 27, 2023

 ~ Between the United States of America and Canada is the longest undefended border in the world.

-~ Also shared between Canada and the United States of America is Niagara Falls, the largest waterfalls in the world by water volume.
+~ Also shared between Canada and the United States of America is Niagara Falls, the largest waterfall in the world by water volume.

 ~ More than half of all the lakes in the world are located in Canada!
 It makes sense why Canada is home to 20% of the world’s freshwater.